servicewell/flc.fhir.base/README.md

 ## 🤝 Philosophy and Vision

-Our aim is not to replace or compete with Microsoft’s approach, but to **build on their open idea** in a way that aligns with our needs:
+Our aim is not to replace or compete with FHIR-Converter approach, but to **build on their open idea** in a way that aligns with our needs:

 - **IG-native workflows**: We believe mappings should live and evolve inside the IG that owns them – just like profiles do.
 - **Federated mappings**: The engine and templates are designed to reference **external Liquid templates and ConceptMaps**, allowing reuse across FLC-based IGs.
+(ToDo)
 - **Terminology-first**